-1. Find the package that contains the new disk drive.

-- 2. Remove the disk drive from the protective package.
+- 1. Find the package that contains the new disk drive. - Attention: Disk drives are fragile.
+Handle with care. - 2.
+Remove the disk drive from the protective package.
 Record the serial number (use the last 4 digits) of the disk drive. - 3.
 Unlock the disk drive handle by squeezing it and pulling it out toward you.
 If the handle is not all the way out, the disk drive will not slide into the system or expansion unit. - 4.
 Follow these steps to install the disk-drive bezel on the new disk drive: - a.
 Attach the bezel (A) to the disk drive, as shown in the following figure.